-- 3. Drain the fuel from the carburetor, fuel filter, and fuel line. - Feed fogging oil or engine oil through the carburetor(s) and spark plug holes while cranking with the manual starter or emergency starter rope.

-5. Take the outboard motor to a Yamaha dealer as soon as possible.
+- Feed engine fogging oil or engine oil through the carburetor(s) and spark plug holes while cranking the engine with the manual starter or emergency starter rope. - 6.
+Take the outboard motor to a Yamaha dealer as soon as possible.